Abstractionism: Most Famous Artists

-Abstractionism or abstract art was an artistic movement integrated in the European modernist vanguards.
-In a period of tension, war and violence, artists needed to express their emotions.
-Breaking with old paradigms, they expressed themselves fleeing from reality itself, in an abstract way with lines and above all with color.
-With abstract art, the spectator was given the opportunity to interpret geometric shapes and explore pigments freely.
+Abstractionism or abstract art was an artistic movement integrated into the European modernist vanguards.
+In a period of tension, war and violence, artists felt the need to express their emotions.
+Breaking with old paradigms, they expressed themselves by fleeing reality itself, in an abstract way with lines and above all with color.
+With abstract art, the spectator was given the possibility to interpret geometric shapes and the exploration of pigments freely.
 We can say that there are two genres in abstractionism, expressionism and geometric.
-As the name implies, the first evokes the artist's emotions, establishing connections between the sound experience and the pigments.
+As the name implies, the first invokes the artist's emotions, establishing connections between the sound experience and the pigments.
 An example of this are the works of Wassily Kandinsky.
-The second was mainly influenced by artists such as Piet Mondrian and Malevich, who focused on mathematical rigor and ideas from cubism and futurism.
-Get to know the main artists of this movement in this article.
+The second was mainly influenced by artists such as Piet Mondrian and Malevich, who focused on mathematical rigor and ideas from Cubism and Futurism.Discover in this article the main artists of this movement.

 KAZIMIR MALEVICH (1878-1935)

-Kazimir Malevich developed from 1913 onwards, suprematism, a movement that focused on basic shapes, squares, circles and triangles with a limit of colors.
+Kazimir Malevich developed from 1913, Suprematism, a movement that focused on basic shapes, squares, circle and triangle with a limit of colors.
 The Russian artist's radical works inspired many painters and sculptors in both Europe and the United States.
-It is thanks to paintings like “Black”, that Kazimir Malevich is still considered today as the pioneer of abstract art.
+It is thanks to paintings such as “Black”, that Kazimir Malevich is still considered the pioneer of abstract art.

 "Black" by Kazimir Malevich